By Mindy Cabral

 DEVICES & EQUIPMENT

 When possible, we suggest Computer/Laptop.
 If a mobile device or tablet are the only devices available, it’s ok.
+The larger the screen, the better.
 Be sure you have a charger already plugged in for your device even if it is already charged up.
 You may also need to play music during the lesson through speakers.
 It would be a good idea to have this ready ahead of time.
 We also recommend using a USB Microphone for better sound quality.
 It will make a big difference from the standard computer/device mic.
 Here are some suggested options:

 Your teacher can only see what your camera is showing on the screen so check the angle of the camera to make sure your teacher can see you playing your instrument as well as your face.
 Teachers may request a different angle or to view your music, etc. Be ready to make adjustments or show them what they need to see if they ask.